jboss-developer/jboss-eap-quickstarts/README.md

 Configure Maven
 ---------------

-Maven configuration is dependent on whether you are using the JBoss Enterprise Application Platform 6 product version of the quickstarts or the JBoss AS7 community version of the quickstarts.

-_Note:_ If you forked and cloned quickstarts from Github or downloaded the quickstarts zip file from the JBoss Developer Framework [Quickstarts: Get Started](http://www.jboss.org/jdf/quickstarts/get-started/) page, you are using the community version of the quickstarts and can skip this step.
-See [Configure Maven for JBoss AS 7](#configure-maven-for-jboss-as-7) below for details.

-### Configure Maven for JBoss Enterprise Application Platform 6
+### Configure Maven to Build and Deploy the Quickstarts

-If you are using the JBoss Enterprise Application Platform 6 distribution, downloaded from the [Customer Portal](https://access.redhat.com/jbossnetwork/), you need to download and configure the Maven repository.

-1. Download the JBoss Enterprise Application Platform 6 Maven repository distribution ZIP and unzip it into a directory of your choice.

-2. Modify the `example-settings.xml` file located in the root of your quickstarts folder.
-    * Replace all instances of `path/to/jboss-eap/repo` within `file:///path/to/jboss-eap/repo` with the fully qualified path to the Maven repository you unzipped in the previous step.
-    * Be sure to use 3 forward slashes after `file:`: 2 for the protocol and 1 for the fully qualified path.
-For example:

-            file:///home/username/Quickstarts/jboss-eap-6.0-quickstarts
-3. Configure the Maven user settings.
-    * Look for the `settings.xml` file in the `${user.home}/.m2/` directory.
-For example:
+The quickstarts use artifacts located in the JBoss Developer repository.
+You must configure Maven to use that repository before you build and deploy the quickstarts.

+1. Locate the Maven install directory for your operating system.
+It is usually installed in `${user.home}/.m2/`.

-            For Linux or Mac:   ~/.m2/settings.xml
+            For Linux or Mac:   ~/.m2/
-            For Windows: \Documents and Settings\USER_NAME\.m2\settings.xml or \Users\USER_NAME\.m2\settings.xml
+            For Windows: \Documents and Settings\USER_NAME\.m2\  -or-  \Users\USER_NAME\.m2\

-    * If you have an existing `settings.xml` file, modify it with the configuration information from the `example-settings.xml` file.
+2. If you have an existing `settings.xml` file, rename it so you can restore it later.
-    * If there is no `settings.xml` file, copy the modified `example-settings.xml` file to the `m2` directory for your operating system and rename it to `settings.xml`.

-### Configure Maven for JBoss AS 7

-If you are using the JBoss AS 7 Quickstart distribution, most of the community artifacts are available in the Maven central repository or the JBoss Public repository, so no additional configuration is needed.
+            For Linux or Mac:  mv ~/.m2/settings.xml ~/.m2/settings-backup.xml For Windows: ren "\Documents and Settings\USER_NAME\.m2\settings.xml" settings-backup.xml -or- ren "\Users\USER_NAME\.m2\settings.xml" settings-backup.xml

+3. If you have an existing `repository/` directory, rename it so you can restore it later.
+For example

+            For Linux or Mac:  mv ~/.m2/repository/ ~/.m2/repository-backup/ For Windows: ren "\Documents and Settings\USER_NAME\.m2\repository\" repository-backup -or- ren "\Users\USER_NAME\.m2\repository\" repository-backup
+4. Copy the `settings.xml` file from the root of the quickstarts directory to your Maven install directory.

+            For Linux or Mac:  cp QUICKSTART_HOME/settings.xml  ~/.m2/settings.xml For Windows: cp QUICKSTART_HOME/settings.xml \Documents and Settings\USER_NAME\.m2\settings.xml -or- cp QUICKSTART_HOME/settings.xml \Users\USER_NAME\.m2\settings.xml

+### Restore Your Maven Configuration When You Finish Testing the Quickstarts

+1. Locate the Maven install directory for your operating system.
+It is usually installed in `${user.home}/.m2/`.

+            For Linux or Mac:   ~/.m2/
+            For Windows: \Documents and Settings\USER_NAME\.m2\  -or-  \Users\USER_NAME\.m2\

+2. Restore the `settings.xml` file/

+            For Linux or Mac:  mv ~/.m2/settings-backup.xml ~/.m2/settings.xml For Windows: ren "\Documents and Settings\USER_NAME\.m2\settings-backup.xml" settings.xml -or- ren "\Users\USER_NAME\.m2\settings-backup.xml" settings.xml

+3. Restore the `repository/` directory

+            For Linux or Mac:  mv ~/.m2/repository-backup/ ~/.m2/repository/ For Windows: ren "\Documents and Settings\USER_NAME\.m2\repository-backup\" repository -or- ren "\Users\USER_NAME\.m2\repository\" repository-backup

 ### Maven Profiles